National Poisons Information Service - submitting information for mixtures placed on the GB market

-The CLP Regulation places a duty on Member State governments to appoint a body to be responsible for receiving information about the ingredients of chemical products that are placed on the market.
-This information can be accessed by medical professionals in cases of a health emergency following harmful exposure to those chemicals.
+The GB CLP Regulation places a duty on the Secretary of State and the Devolved Administrations of Scotland and Wales to appoint a body (known as a poison centre) to be responsible for receiving specific information from GB-based importers, downstream users and NI-based downstream users directly supplying the GB market, about the ingredients of hazardous mixtures that they place on the GB market.
+This information can be accessed by NHS and other healthcare professionals in cases of a health emergency following harmful exposure to those chemicals.

-NPIS provides toxicological information for medical professionals to ensure that the right treatment is given to the patient as quickly as possible in incidents of excessive, inappropriate or harmful exposure through any route (inhalation, ingestion etc).
+The main role of the NPIS, is to advise healthcare professionals on the diagnosis, treatment and care of poisoned patients across the UK, to ensure the right treatment is given to the patient as quickly as possible in incidents of excessive, inappropriate or harmful exposure through any route.

-NPIS do not receive calls from the general public.
+NPIS does not receive calls from the general public.